abatula/pygamer_scrolling_game/README.md

                               bx1=goal_sprite.x + dx + 16,
                               by1=goal_sprite.y + 16)

-    # If there is an enemy collision, the player wins
+    # If Blinka reached the goal, the player wins
     if collision:
         game_state = 'win'